StarCrusher96/Kerbal-Star-Systems-2/README.md

 ### 2. Dependencies
  * [**Kopernicus**](https://github.com/kopernicus/kopernicus/releases): REQUIRED.
 Download and install Kopernicus (v217 or later is required for the latest features in KSS2).
  * [**ModuleManager**](https://github.com/sarbian/ModuleManager) : REQUIRED.
 So many things depend on this.
  * [**NiakoUtils**](https://github.com/pkmniako/Kopernicus_VertexMitchellNetravaliHeightMap/releases): REQUIRED: Surface effects.
 Bundled alongside KSS2.
-Put the 000_NiakoUtils directory in GameData
+Put the 000_NiakoUtils directory in GameData.
- * [**Kopernicus Expansion-er**](https://github.com/VabienArt/KopernicusExpansion-Continueder/releases): Not strictly required but supports features like wormholes
+ * [**Kopernicus Expansion-er**](https://github.com/VabienArt/KopernicusExpansion-Continueder/releases): Not strictly required but supports features like wormholes.
+ * [KSP Community Fixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/releases) Strongly recommended for the enhancements and many fixes it provides.

 ### 3. Visuals
    * [**EVE Volumetrics**]: For the new volumetric clouds, aurorae, geysers, etc. This is the Blackrack EVE and is currently not a free download.
 Not required but without it, the experience is greatly reduced